pyrocms/pyrocms-docs/content/introduction/core.md

 ## So what does "PyroCMS" do?

-Nothing.
-PyroCMS is simply the Streams Platform, a custom admin theme, and preloaded addons designed specifically for building and maintaining **websites**.
+PyroCMS is a distribution of the Streams Platform and various addons.
+PyroCMS is simply 1.) the Streams Platform, 2.) the admin theme, and 3.) preloaded addons designed specifically for building and maintaining **websites**.
 The pages, blog, files and navigation modules are just a handful of examples of modules specifically designed for the purpose of running a website.

 PyroCMS used to come in community and pro versions, each with slightly different code bases.
 Today PyroCMS and it's available versions is ***only*** defined by what the product comes packaged with.
 The code base is exactly the same, only different addons.